yogesh-turing/Meta-CodeBench-APP/PROMPT.md

 Prompt:

-Implement a GymManagement and FitnessClass system in JavaScript using ES6 classes with the following requirements:
+Refactor and implement a GymManagement and FitnessClass system in JavaScript using ES6 classes, ensuring modularity, proper validation, and error handling.

+Requirements:
-- GymManagement:
+GymManagement:

-Require name in the constructor; throw an error if missing.
+-Require name in the constructor; throw an error if missing.

-Maintain workouts and equipment as Maps for tracking details like trainer, intensity and  cost
+-Maintain workouts and equipment as Maps to track details like trainer, intensity, and cost.

-Implement manageWorkout(workoutName, isIntense, trainerName) to log and add workouts, validating inputs.
+-Implement manageWorkout(workoutName, isIntense, trainerName) to log and add workouts, ensuring proper input validation.

-Provide registerMember(memberName) to safely increment totalMembers with asynchronous locking.
+-Provide registerMember(memberName) to safely increment totalMembers using asynchronous locking.

-Add addEquipment(equipmentName, cost) to validate and store equipment details.
+-Implement addEquipment(equipmentName, cost) to validate and store equipment details.

--FitnessClass:
+FitnessClass:

-Require gymName and className in the constructor.
+-Require gymName and className in the constructor; ensure they are mandatory and validated.

-Implement an asynchronous run method to simulate class execution with "ongoing" and "completed" statuses, using a 2-second delay.
+-Implement an asynchronous run() method to simulate class execution, transitioning between "ongoing" and "completed" statuses with a 2-second delay.

-- General:
+General:

-Ensure proper validation, error handling, and modular design.
+-Refactor with best practices, improving maintainability and readability.

-Use descriptive variables, asynchronous patterns, and avoid unsafe practices.
+-Ensure robust validation, descriptive variables, and asynchronous patterns.
-The implementation should align with the provided Ideal Response.
+-Avoid unsafe practices and align the implementation with the provided Ideal Response.